-- 57 We will consider the impact of the proposed new service on the profitability of services operated under the PSC over the entire duration of the PSC. - 58 We will as far as possible consider both the PSC operator's expectations of financial performance at the time the operator bids for the PSC as well actual performance. - 59 On the cost side, we will consider all relevant input costs including staffing, fuel costs. etc. - On the revenue side, we will consider the provision of passenger services across the 60 operations of the PSC as a whole, i.e. the whole franchise or concession contract, but not as far as the owning group.
-In forecasting the impact of the proposed new service on the PSC operator's revenues we will consider the extent to which the impact of new proposed services can be mitigated by competitive pricing responses by the PSC operator. - 61 The Implementing Regulation refers to the concept of a 'substantial negative impact' on the profitability of services operated under the PSC.
-Consistent with the text of the Regulation, we do not intend to apply strictly or in isolation set pre-determined decrements to profitability that would constitute a 'substantial impact'.
+- 53 Our assessment of the profitability of services operated under the PSC will reflect the basis on which the PSC was awarded to the PSC operator, including any revenue risk sharing agreements between the PSC operator and the competent authority. - 54 Our analysis will consider a range of measures of financial performance.
+These could include accounting measures of profitability (such as operating margins) or cash flow based approaches.
+It is likely that we will take more than one of the available measures into account, depending on the nature of the PSC in guestion.
+Our assessment will take into account all relevant costs and revenues including any direct premium or subsidy payments. - 55 We will consider the impact of the proposed new service on the profitability of services operated under the PSC over the entire duration of the PSC. - 56 We will as far as possible consider both the PSC operator's expectations of financial performance at the time the operator bids for the PSC as well actual performance. - 57 On the cost side, we will consider all relevant input costs including staffing, fuel costs, etc. - 58 On the revenue side, we will consider the provision of passenger services across the operations of the PSC as a whole, i.e. the whole franchise or concession contract, but not as far as the owning group.
+In forecasting the impact of the proposed new service on the PSC operator's revenues we will consider the extent to which the impact of new proposed services can be mitigated by competitive pricing responses by the PSC operator. - 59 We do not intend to apply strictly or in isolation set pre-determined decrements to profitability.
 We will, rather, consider each case on its merits.
 We will benchmark our results with reference to the rates of return earned by the PSC operator.
 We will also consider the returns earned by other PSC operators.